Roy-lab/drmn/dataprocessing.md

 Casc4	4.59291
 ```

+See feature_generation_tools in [DRMN utils](https://github.com/Roy-lab/drmn_utils/) for example of how this is used.

 ### Generating Q-Motif feature (accessibility signal of motifs)

-We use the program [aggregateSignalMotifNet](https://github.com/Roy-lab/drmn_utils/tree/master/aggregateSignalMotifNet) to aggregate signal (e.g., from ATAC-seq or DNA-seq) in motif instances mapped to promoter region of genes.
+We use the program [aggregateSignalMotifNet](https://github.com/Roy-lab/drmn_utils/tree/master/feature_generation_tools/aggregateSignalMotifNet) to aggregate signal (e.g., from ATAC-seq or DNA-seq) in motif instances mapped to promoter region of genes.
 To generate these features the steps are:

 1. Use bedtools to convert bam files to count files:
 ```
 bedtools genomecov -ibam input.bam -bg -pc > output.counts
 ```
-2. Map motif instances to promoters by using either bedtools or our in house script, (matchMotifToGenePerTF2.py)[https://github.com/Roy-lab/aggregateSignalMotifNet/blob/master/matchMotifToGenePerTF2.py] to produce a file listing the set of motif instances mapped to promoters.
+2. Map motif instances to promoters by using either bedtools or our in house script, (matchMotifToGenePerTF2.py)[https://github.com/Roy-lab/drmn_utils/blob/master/feature_generation_tools/aggregateSignalMotifNet/matchMotifToGenePerTF2.py] to produce a file listing the set of motif instances mapped to promoters.
 Bedtools can also be used by intersecting genome-wide instances with the promoter coordinate file.
 Suppose this file is called motif_promoters.txt.
 The input file to aggregateSignalMotifNetis expected to have a gff format:
 <motif regions> <tss list> <upstream window> <downstream window> <output>

 ```